 A Farm Girl in the Making is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program which is linked to Amazon.com and other affiliated sites.
 This allows for us to make a small amount of money on goods you purchase at no extra charge to you.
 For that, we thank you!

 I am a chicken enabler.
-To those who even breathe the words, “I’m thinking about raising chickens…” I tend to be the, in-your-face-shouting-words-of-encouragement, kinda person.
-Sorry!
-Never mind, not sorry.
+To those who even breathe the words, “I’m thinking about raising chickens…” I tend to be an in-your-face-shouting-words-of-encouragement kinda person.

-In all honesty, when it comes to intermingling children and poultry there are a few things that need to be considered.
-For example, is the right breed being selected.
-And yes, there is a ‘right breed’ when it comes to children and chickens.
+In all honesty, when it comes to intermingling children and chickens there are a few things that need to be considered.
+For example, selecting the best chicken breeds.
+And yes, there is the ‘best breed’ when it comes to children and chickens.

 But chickens do more than this, especially when it comes to raising children and chickens together.

-To begin with, by allowing children to raise chickens it teaches them responsibility, and this is how they can help:
+To begin with, by allowing children to raise chickens it teaches them responsibility.
+Here’s how children can be involved:

 Also, when children are allowed to raise chickens it teaches them compassion.
-By allowing children to understand good animal husbandry it instills a sense of responsibility and compassion into their sweet little hearts.
+Children are quick to learn the importance of good animal husbandry.
+It instills a sense of responsibility and compassion into their sweet little hearts.

 Finally, chickens are the gateway to understanding where real food comes from.
-This is a true statement.
-For this reason, there is no better way to educate children than by allowing them to see the benefits of keeping chickens.
+This is such a true statement.

 Because individuals are seeking a cleaner food source, the incorporation of backyard chickens is on the rise.
-In fact, it is because many can not raise larger livestock that these individuals opt to raise chickens.
-For this reason, farm fresh eggs are more prized.
+In fact, it is because many families cannot raise larger livestock that they opt to raise chickens.

 Aside from selecting breeds which are good for children to raise, it is important to know about egg production among various chicken breeds.